-Here’s how to watch the Rocky movies in order, right through to the Creed movies.
+How do you watch the Rocky movies in order?
 Ever since Sylvester Stallone first stepped into the boxing ring more than 45 years ago, we have been obsessed with the underdog story of the Italian Stallion.

-Stallone wrote and starred in the first movie in the Rocky series way back in 1976, and the sports movie franchise has gone from strength to strength since.
-Now, the torch has been passed to Michael B Jordan with the Creed storyline, and the imminent Creed 3 release date will bring the franchise to nine instalments.
+Sylvester Stallone wrote and starred in the first movie in the Rocky series way back in 1976, and the franchise has gone from strength to strength since, giving us some of the best sports movies ever.
+Now, the torch has been passed to Michael B Jordan with the Creed storyline and, as you can see from our Creed 3 review, the new movies in the franchise are a hit.

-The beauty of all these films is in their simplicity: it’s just a lot of fun to watch a down-and-out fighter battle his way to the top against the odds.
+The beauty of the best movies in this series lies in their simplicity: it’s just a lot of fun to watch a down-and-out fighter battle his way to the top against all odds.
 But, the franchise also has a lot of heart and emotion, and that’s why we love it so much.
-Whether you’re jumping in for the first time or rewatching ahead of the new movie, here’s the best way to watch the Rocky movies in order.
+Whether you’re jumping in for the first time or rewatching the action once more, here’s the best way to watch the Rocky movies in order.

 Rocky (1976)